 I’m trying to stand there with him, but there’s no room and it’s painful.
 I point that I’m going in the water, which he is emphatically shaking his head no, but there’s literally nowhere for me to go.
 It’s fine, I can swim.
 I hop in, and tread water and shine my headlamp on the boat.
 He relaxes a bit.
 He is definitely more stressed out than I am, seeing how it’s his lack of attention that got his boat stuck on a rock and his client swimming, and his job is possibly on the line.
 Not a great look for the guy who drives boats for a living.
 You’d think these guys would know this river like the back of their hand, they drive it every day.
 Guess not.
 Anyway…

 Time to fire up the motor and get moving!
 Revvv, revvvv, click.
 Click.
 Ughghhgh.
 Nothing.
 God damn it.
 More swear words from the captain.
 He’s whacking the motor like that crazy Russian cosmonaut with the crowbar at the end of Armageddon, “This is how we fix things in Russian Space Station!!”
-Except it didn’t magically work and he defeatedly took out his big wooden paddle and we drifted over to the nearby sandbar to park.
+Except it didn’t magically work, he gave up and defeatedly took out his big wooden paddle and we drifted over to the nearby sandbar to park.
 He got out his toolkit and started working on the engine, clanging away, doing who knows what.
 It’s gonna be a really long day if we have to paddle out!
 At this point I’m really getting a good feel for what these cave walls look like in this section of Kong Lor.

 very peaceful on the other side